 A CRM-enabled POS system will save you time in collecting and storing customer data, but it can do a lot more for your business than improve efficiency; it can also help you significantly improve customer relations and your bottom line.
 Here are five ways CRM-enabled POS systems can help your business:

 Need to collect customer information?
 A POS system with built-in CRM functionality makes this task easier by automating information gathering to quickly capture customer data.
 Instead of inputting customer information into a CRM solution by hand, you can use a CRM-enabled POS system to collect the data from a transaction and then automatically export and save it.
 These POS systems can transmit all types of information your CRM solution requires, such as customer names, billing and shipping addresses, email addresses and preferred nicknames.
 This automation can save you time and money by eliminating the labor required to manually input data.

 2. Increase sales by improving the customer experience

-3. Find the most loyal customers
+3. Find your most loyal customers

-5. Automated backend processes
+5. Automate back-end processes

 CRM-integrated POS systems don't just automate tasks at the point of sale; they also automate back-end tasks, like reporting, exporting data, creating client records and even populating email marketing lists – all straight from the POS system.
 This means there's no need to go into multiple programs to manually perform these functions, thus taking monotonous, CRM-related administrative tasks off your staff's shoulders.

 Key takeaway: Consider a CRM-enabled POS system to better capture customer data and leverage it to improve your business and find new efficiencies.